diku-dk/hpps-e2024-pub/week1/README.md

 **Beware**: the leading whitespace *must* be a single tab character, *not* multiple spaces.
-If you transcribe it by hand, you may enter the wrong invisible character (this is not a prank; computers really are like this).
+If you transcribe it by hand, you may enter the wrong invisible character (this is not a joke; computers really are like this).

 Now, to compile `foo`, run `make foo`.
 For example: